jl749/Pose_EureKa/README.md

 sudo ./init.sh
 ```

-* change the local ips of game servers in 'HostServer/app.js' accordingly
+* change local vmware ips accordingly
 ```
+# insdie 'HostServer/app.js'

 const game_server1 = http://192.168.0.9:3000
 const game_server2 = http://192.168.0.10:3000
 const game_server3 = http://192.168.0.8:3000
 ```
 when everything is ready access the application via 'http://localhost:5000/room_1'

-if you are accessing it from a remote computer (outside localhost) </br>

-since `getUserMedia` is only available from the [secure](https://w3c.github.io/webappsec-secure-contexts/) contexts
+`getUserMedia` fucntion is only allowed from the [secure](https://w3c.github.io/webappsec-secure-contexts/) contexts
-you will need to set up a reverse proxy gateway
+you will need to set up a reverse proxy gateway in order to access the webpage outside of the loacalhost

-(or you can simply start chrome with the following flag `--unsafely-treat-insecure-origin-as-secure="http://example.com"`)
+(or simply start the chrome with the following flag `--unsafely-treat-insecure-origin-as-secure="http://example.com"`)

 ## Tech Stack